parkjmjohn/Tetris/README.md

 Project Name: Tetris Friends

 Description: The eminent Tetris game.
 Play at extreme levels (if your mind has the celerity) or play a zooming speed (if your hands can handle the cramps).
-Compete against your friend, in 1v1 Tetris, to see who gets to hook up with that chick.
+See if you can make top 15 in the scoreboard list.

 Project Outline:
-Michael: Fix rotate, hold
+Michael:Board, Fix rotate, hold, gameover, drop, rotate, pieces, hold pieces, shifting left and right, level speed

-John: Pause, Save high score

-Left: Gameover and levels
+John:Homepage, directories, user input, rotation fix, pause, Save high score, levels, music, sound effects, pieces